WFP-Doobelepers/wangshengfp.org/content/faq/xianyun.md

 -   **Sword** - Standard Plunging Attack with the Collision hitbox positioned at the center of the attack.
 Can be dash-canceled immediately and flows into N1.

--   **- Alternative Sword** - Considerably faster startup lag than the traditional Sword Plunging Attack.
+    -   **Alternative Sword** - Considerably faster startup lag than the traditional Sword Plunging Attack.
 Only applicable to Albedo and Bennett.

 -   **Polearm** - Very similar to Sword Plunging Attacks.
 They cannot be dash-canceled but have a slightly faster N1 cancellation.